 Your eligibility to make a TPD claim will depend on the requirements laid out in your specific policy, as decided by the insurer or super fund in question.

-These criteria vary from insurer to insurer, but some common requirements for making a claim include the following:
+Criteria varies from insurer to insurer, but some common requirements for making a claim include:

 - Level of disability - Before making a TPD claim, it is likely you will have to show you are suffering a minimum level of disability.
 This often considers your ability to return to your previous role, or to work at all.